 The Baltic Sea is the first region to develop a multiannual plan for several species, which has been adopted within the CFP framework and already been applied in quota setting for 2017.
 The multiannual plan for the stocks of cod, herring and sprat in the Baltic Sea and the fisheries exploiting those stocks will contribute to long-term management of stocks based on scientific advice and strengthens the opportunities to achieve MSY targets.
-The plan sets out conservation reference points and intervals for fishing mortality based on International Council for the Explorations of the Seas (ICES) advice, and demands further remedial measures in case these are not achieved.
-The plan will also contribute to the implementation of ecosystem-based management and coherence with EU environmental legislation including achievement of good environmental status in line with the Marine Strategy Framework Directive.
+The plan sets out conservation reference points and intervals for fishing mortality based on ICES advice, and demands further remedial measures in case these are not achieved.
+The plan will also contribute to the imple-mentation of ecosystem-based management and coherence with EU environmental legislation including achievement of good environmental status in line with the Marine Strategy Framework Directive.

-FISHING WITH seal-proof pushup traps to find alternative tools for the net fishing that are currently affected by seal damage.
+Fishing with seal-proof pushup traps to find alternative tools for the net fishing that are currently affected by seal damage.